 Coconut oil can replace butter one-for-one in recipes, although in some baked goods you may want to scale it back slightly, because coconut oil is a little more oily than butter.

 Using coconut oil in your recipes also brings with it a slight coconut flavor.
 While some people don’t mind this coconut flavor added to some of their baked goods or recipes, others find it off-putting.
-Give it a try and see what you think!

 Dairy-free Butter, Vegan Butter, and Vegan Margarines